rborchering/influenzaB_PNAS_2021/README.md

-# InfluenzaB-2020
+# influenzaB_PNAS_2021
-This repository contains the data and code used to analyze the 2019/2020 flu season.
+This repository contains the data and code used to analyze the 2019/2020 influenza season in the United States.

 ## Data
 * FluView Data: most recently accesed Febrary 28, 2020.